The top six has a familiar look to it, aside from Burnley who have made a brilliant start to the season.

 In fact, along with Ben Mee, the central pairing have blocked 30 shots in the Premier League this season, more than 16 side’s total blocks!

 CB- John Stones: Manchester City

-Stones has had a lot of question marks raised over his game since his move to City last season due to his risky style of play at the back.
+Stones has had a lot of question marks over his game since his move to City last season due to his risky style of play at the back.